Some people think on-page SEO is just throwing your keywords on the page.

 70. Is the structured data set up correctly?

-You make sure your structured data is set up correctly once you’ve implemented it.
+You make sure your structured data correct once you’ve implemented it.

 The best tool to use is Google’s Structured Data Testing tool.

 71. Are you giving health, financial, or legal advice?

 Many believe Google’s algorithm update on August 1, 2018 (the “Medic” update) targeted “Your Money, Your Life” (YMYL) types of websites and pages.